-For the voluntary, skill and physical section, the girls spend at least one hour a week for either 3 or 6 months completing theses sections.
+For the voluntary, skill and physical section, students spend at least one hour a week for either 3 or 6 months completing theses sections.

-Activities that our girls have selected in the past for voluntary work include:
+Activities that our students have selected in the past for voluntary work include:

 - Helping out at their old primary schools